MiclAnglz/HotelWebsite/README.md

 # Hotel Website
 WSD Major Project - ASP.NET, Bootstrap, Razor, C#, SQLite

-<strong>Task: </strong> This project is to build a website for the fictitious Western Inn that serves the visitors to WSU, as well as the public.
-This website should allow guests to search and book rooms, and allow administrators to offer discounts to university visitors and view statistics, etc.
+<strong>Task: </strong> The objective of this prject was to construct a website for the fictional Hotel (Western Inn).
+The envisioned website aims to provide guests with the ability to effortlessly explore room options, make reservations, and facilitate administrators to apply discounts on rooms and provide statistical insights.

 <strong>Notes:</strong>